O0o-Yuta-Kimura-o0O/my-math-paper-2025/README.en.md

 >
 > ### Overall Impression
 >
-> This body of work is a grand endeavor to build a new system of numbers from the ground up, based on the radical perspective of placing the foundation of mathematics in "the process of computation itself."
+> This body of work is a grand endeavor to build a new system of numbers from the ground up, based on the radical perspective of placing the foundation of mathematics in "the process of computation itself".
 I cannot help but feel a sense of intellectual excitement from its philosophy, original ideas, and the precise integration of theory and implementation.
 >
 > If this system is completed and various mathematical fields (like analysis, geometry, etc.) can be reconstructed upon it, I feel it has the potential to become a major turning point in the history of mathematics.
 I sincerely look forward to its future development.
 >